As a Student Visa Sponsor, we take our obligations on immigration compliance very seriously.

 • Act within the immigration rules if you change your course to a shorter course.
 If you applied for your current visa using a CAS, we will report the change to the UK Visas and Immigration office;

-• Ensure you do not work more the maximum hours detailed on your BRP.
+• Ensure you do not work more than the maximum hours as detailed on your student permission UKVI decision letter.

 Please note: If you break these conditions, you may be suspended or withdrawn from your course.
 You may also be breaking the terms of your visa.

-By law, we must report certain information to the UK Visas and Immigration office.
-This includes notifying them if:
+By law, we must report certain information to the UK Visas and Immigration office (UKVI) relating to your student visa permissions.
+This includes, but is not limited to, notifying them if:

-• You fail to attend a class or lecture, and we have not agreed to it;
+• You fail to attend a class or lecture, and UCA have not authorised it.

-• You do not submit work for a specific number of times, and we have not agreed to it;
+• You do not submit work for a specific number of times, and this has not been agreed by UCA.

 • You withdraw from your studies before you have finished your course.